OSAS/community-website/source/blog/2014-10-27-ovirt-dockerized.html.md

 <img src="/images/blog/ovirt-configuration.png" align="right">

-In the base image ([Dockerfile](https://github.com/mgoldboi/oVirt-Dockerized/blob/master/DockerFiles/ovirt-rpm/Dockerfile)), I decided to go with oVirt's RPM deployment over a Fedora 20 container, and use [systemd hack](http://developerblog.redhat.com/2014/05/05/running-systemd-within-docker-container/) so we can run oVirt in systemd along with the other services oVirt uses.
+In the base image ([Dockerfile](https://github.com/mgoldboi/oVirt-Dockerized/blob/master/Build/DockerFiles/ovirt-rpm/Dockerfile), I decided to go with oVirt's RPM deployment over a Fedora 20 container, and use [systemd hack](http://developerblog.redhat.com/2014/05/05/running-systemd-within-docker-container/) so we can run oVirt in systemd along with the other services oVirt uses.

-To have the “poof” installation effect, [another image](https://github.com/mgoldboi/oVirt-Dockerized/blob/master/DockerFiles/ovirt/Dockerfile) adds a layer of configuration on top of of the base RPM-deployment image.
+To have the “poof” installation effect, [another image](https://github.com/mgoldboi/oVirt-Dockerized/blob/master/Build/DockerFiles/ovirt-SA/Dockerfile) adds a layer of configuration on top of of the base RPM-deployment image.
 In this configuration layer, we can configure oVirt to work with a remote database, add or remove oVirt capabilities, and basically create a custom configuration.
 All of which is built atop the same base image.

 Working in layers also gives us the option of updating and triggering the containers' build process in a chain.
 If the Fedora container has been updated with some packages, for example, it can trigger an additional rebuild of the RPM deployment layer, which, once finished, will trigger a new configuration layer build.

-Anyone familiar with Docker might expect that the next step would be adding an engine-setup answer file to the container (allowing the configuration of oVirt in a non-interactive mode with a set of parameters), and then running engine-setup from within <code>docker build</code>.
+Anyone familiar with Docker might expect that the next step would be adding an engine-setup answer file to the container (allowing the configuration of oVirt in a non-interactive mode with a set of parameters), and then running engine-setup from within Docker build.
 That wasn’t the case.
 Because setup uses systemd during the oVirt configuration process, it fails a Docker build process.

 Another option is to run the RPM container in [detached mode](https://docs.docker.com/reference/run/#detached-d) and run systemd, connect to it using ssh, and run engine-setup successfully, but I really wanted to be able to do things “automatically.”